sydasif/python-book/docs/source/01_introduction/01_intro.md

 # Why learn Programming?

-Network engineering is fundamentally changing, as a network engineer, there has never been a better time for you to learn programming to automate networks and write code.
+Network engineering is changing, as a network engineer, there has never been a better time for you to learn programming to automate networks and write code.
 In the late 90’s – 2010, a network engineer typed in the same CLI commands hundreds/thousands, of times to configure and troubleshoot network devices.

-We have sighted improvements from network vendors, but also in the open source tooling that is available to use for automating the network.
-For example, there are now network devices APIs and community-supported Python libraries, and freely available open-source tools that give you and every other network engineer access to a growing environment to jump-start your network automation journey.
+We have seen improvements from network vendors, but also in the open source tooling that is available to use for automating the network.
+For example, there are now network devices APIs and community-supported Python libraries, and freely available open-source tools that give you and every other network engineer access to a growing environment to startup your network automation journey.

-This means that you have to write less code than you would have in the past, and less code means faster development and fewer bugs, so we definitely think learning the basics of any programming language is valuable.
+This means that you have to write less code than you would have in the past, and less code means faster development and fewer bugs, so networkers think learning the basics of any programming language is valuable.

 Some key skills to why learn to program?

-- An essential skillfulness to enhance proficiencies.
+- An essential ability to improve proficiencies.
 - Programming to simplify or automate tasks.
 - Knowing a programming language can come in handy.
 - Manages network more efficiently.
 - Software defines networking
 - Vendors heading towards software-based operations

 ## What is Scripting?